logicoder/preact-cli-unassert/README.md

 ## Getting Started

-Install it via npm:
+Install it with npm:

 ```shell
 npm i preact-cli-unassert
 ```

-yarn:
+or with yarn:

 ```shell
 yarn add preact-cli-unassert --dev